aframevr/aframe/docs/components/gltf-model.md

 [about-gltf]: https://www.khronos.org/gltf

-[glTF][about-gltf] is an open project by Khronos providing a common, extensible format for 3D assets that is both efficient and highly interoperable with modern web technologies.
+[glTF][about-gltf] (GL Transmission Format) is an open project by Khronos providing a common, extensible format for 3D assets that is both efficient and highly interoperable with modern web technologies.

-The gltf-model component loads a 3D model using a glTF (.gltf or .glb) file.
+The `gltf-model` component loads a 3D model using a glTF (.gltf or .glb) file.

+## Why use glTF?

+[obj-model]: ./obj-model.md
+[collada-model]: ./collada-model.md

+In comparison to the older [OBJ][obj-model] format, which supports only vertices, normals, texture coords, and optional materials, glTF provides a more powerful set of features.
+In addition to all of the above, glTF offers:

+- Hierarchical objects
+- Scene information (light sources, cameras)
+- Skeletal structure and animation
+- More robust materials and shaders

+For simple models with no animation, OBJ is nevertheless a common and reliable choice.

+In comparison to [COLLADA][collada-model], the supported features are very similar.
+However, because glTF focuses on providing a "transmission format" rather than an editor format, it is more interoperable with web technologies.
+By analogy, the .PSD (Adobe Photoshop) format is helpful for editing 2D images, but images are converted to .JPG for use on the web.
+In the same way, glTF is a simpler way of transmitting 3D assets while rendering the same result.

+In short, expect glTF models to work with A-Frame more reliably than COLLADA models.

 ## Example

-We can load a glTF model by pointing to an asset that specifies the `src` to a glTF file.
+Load a glTF model by pointing to an asset that specifies the `src` for a glTF file.

 ```html
 <a-scene>